dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/io-managers.md

 ## Swapping data stores

 With I/O managers, swapping data stores consists of changing the implementation of the I/O manager resource.
-The asset definitions (which should now only contain transformational logic) should not change.
+The asset definitions, which only contain transformational logic, will not need to be changed.

 <CodeExample filePath="guides/external-systems/assets-with-snowflake-io-manager.py" language="python" title="Asset with Snowflake I/O manager" />